thunder-coding/tic-tac-toe/README.md

 Please change the last arguement to **initgraph** function in Tic-tac-toe.CPP Watch the comment next to initgraph funtion for more information

+The .exe (executable) file provided in here is 16bit exe file.
+This file may not be able to run directly on your PC without using DosBox like applications